daattali/beautiful-jekyll/_posts/2019-01-16-powercli-srm-module-how-to-use-it.md

 A cmdlet is essentially a simplified way, provided by VMware, of doing something that you could do in a more convoluted way.
 Well, when you work with SRM you have no choice but to go with the latter.
 But that's fine because it is a very interesting and instructional process.

-I wrote a short 3 parts guide for the Vembu as a guest blogger to help folks who want to get started with the SRM module.
+I wrote a short 3 parts guide for Vembu as a guest blogger to help folks who want to get started with the SRM module.
 I also provide a few functions I wrote that I needed for my scripting and also to serve as an example to help understand the whole thing.

 [SRM in PowerCLI: Part 1 – Introduction](https://www.vembu.com/blog/srm-powercli-introduction/ "SRM in PowerCLI part 1")